What Does Conveyancing Mean to Those Looking to Buy a House?

 Go over the contract one last time to ensure the terms are to your liking before signing.
-Once signed, your solicitor and the buyer’s solicitor will exchange contracts on the agreed-upon date.
+Once signed, your conveyancing solicitor and the buyer’s conveyancer will exchange contracts on the agreed-upon date.

 Once contracts are all filled and signed, your purchase will reach completion.
 Completion day is the day all the payments and formalities have been settled.
 Today is the day you receive a new set of house keys.
 Prepare all your worldly possessions for the move!